angellareo/angellareo/README.md

 # Hi, I'm Angel! 👋🏾 👨🏾‍💻

 I'm from Spain.
-I have a PhD in Computer Engineering.
+I have a PhD in Computer Engineering and Telecommunications.

 My current interests are:
 - Computational modelling of dynamical systems.
 [Check this C++ library!] (https://github.com/angellareo/neun)